-The above tasks and responsibilities are fulfilled by the Board of Directors based on the reports (including any extraordinary reports) on operational risks made available by Operational Risk Management on a regular basis.
+The above tasks and responsibilities are fulfilled by the Board of Directors based on the reports (including any extraordinary reports) on operational risks made available by Risk Controlling team on a regular basis.
 As part of the regular reports, the Board of Directors receives information on the development and status of the management processes applied for operational risks.